Think-iT-Labs/terraform-provider-dirhash/README.md

 # Dirhash
-Calculating the checksum of a directory made easy.
+Computing the checksum of a directory made easy.

 ## Dirhash Provider
-Dirhash was created to calculate checksum of a directory, a useful provider if you try to make Terraform react and make changes based on whether changes have been made inside a directory or not.
+Dirhash was created to compute the checksum of a directory, a useful provider if you try to make Terraform react and make changes based on whether changes have been made inside a directory or not.

 ### Usage
 As noted above, the Dirhash provider can calculate the checksum of a directory, the data_source `dirhash_sha256` can be used to retrieve the SHA256 of a directory.